-Our SV_Women Composers Project is designed to perform and record, over a 3-year period (2020-2022), 6 new pieces (including 4 new commissioned pieces by women composers from Scotland of 3 different generations) ).
-The 4 commissioned works are:
+Our SV_Women Composers Project is designed to perform and record, over a 3-year period (2020-2022), 7 pieces by women composers from Scotland, from 3 different generations: 4 new works and 3 existing ones.
+The 7 works are:

 - Janet Beat: Miranda’s Enchanted Island